alfred/material-website/README.md

   * - Add Links to @@Projects and @@Library
     - Style those links ^
   * - Animation for Hamburger to Arrow
-  @Navbar
-    - Make name bigger

   - Use an image of code, Art says he'll blur for me
 * - Trinity War asset for Comic Reader

   - Text for About Me
-  - Text for each hobby
+  @Text for each hobby
+    - Developer
+  * - Longboarder
+   - Comic Reader
 * - Card header styles to font-weight normal
 * - Add gutter to the bottom of the page